Avalanche RL: a Continual Reinforcement Learning Library: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we presented two novel libraries for Continual Reinforcement Learning: \texttt{Avalanche RL} and \texttt{Continual Habitat Lab}.
-We believe that these libraries can be helpful for the CRL community by extending and adapting work from the Continual Learning community on supervised and unsupervised continual learning (\texttt{Avalanche}) while also integrating a realistic simulator (\texttt{Habitat-Sim}) to benchmark CRL algorithms on complex embodied real-life scenarios.\\\\ In particular, \texttt{Avalanche RL} allows to easily train and evaluate agents on a continual stream of tasks defined as a sequence of any Gym Environment.
-It is based on implementing a simple API upon the interaction of RL algorithms and task-streams, while still offering a fine-grained control over their internals.\\ Using \texttt{Avalanche} allows to exploit and extend the large amount of work done by the Continual Learning community while providing RL algorithms that are highly modular and easily extensible.
-The library implements a large set of highly desirable features, such as parallel environment interaction, and provides implementations for popular baselines such as EWC \cite{ewc}, including benchmarks, learning strategies and architectures, all of which can be easily instantiated with a single line of code.\\ {Avalanche RL} can improve code reusability, ease-of-use, modularity and reproducibility of experiments, and we strongly believe that the whole CRL community would benefit from a collective effort such as \texttt{Avalanche RL} as a tool to speed-up the research in the field.\\\\ Having the goal of providing a shared and collaborative open-source codebase for CRL applications, \texttt{Avalanche RL} is constantly looking to add and refine functionalities.
+In this paper, we have presented two novel libraries for Continual Reinforcement Learning: \texttt{Avalanche RL} and \texttt{Continual Habitat Lab}.
+We believe that these libraries can be helpful for the CRL community by extending and adapting work from the Continual Learning community on supervised and unsupervised continual learning (\texttt{Avalanche}) while also integrating a realistic simulator (\texttt{Habitat-Sim}) to benchmark CRL algorithms on complex embodied real-life scenarios.\\\\ In particular, \texttt{Avalanche RL} allows users to easily train and evaluate agents on a continual stream of tasks defined as a sequence of any Gym Environment.
+It is based on implementing a simple API upon the interaction of RL algorithms and task-streams, while offering a fine-grained control over their internals.\\ Through \texttt{Avalanche} researchers can exploit and extend the large amount of work done by the Continual Learning community while benefiting from the integration of highly modular and easily extensible RL algorithms.
+The library implements a large set of highly desirable features, such as parallel environment interaction, and provides implementations for popular baselines such as EWC \cite{ewc}, including benchmarks, learning strategies and architectures, all of which can be easily instantiated with a single line of code.\\ \texttt{Avalanche RL} can improve code reusability, ease-of-use, modularity and reproducibility of experiments, and we strongly believe that the whole CRL community would benefit from a collective effort such as \texttt{Avalanche RL} as a tool to speed-up the research in the field.\\\\ Having the goal of providing a shared and collaborative open-source codebase for CRL applications, \texttt{Avalanche RL} is constantly looking to add and refine functionalities.
 In the short term, we plan to implement a broader range of state-of-the art RL algorithms, including (but not limited to) PPO \cite{ppo}, TRPO \cite{trpo} and SAC \cite{sac}.
 Additionally, we are also looking to increment the number of CL strategies such as \textit{pseudo-rehersal} \cite{pseudo-rehersal,pseudo-rehersal-appl}.\\ We are aiming to keep on expanding the supported simulators targeting a wider range of applications, from robotics to games engines \cite{sc2-cl} to widen the CRL benchmarks suite.
 Finally, we are expecting to merge \texttt{Avalanche RL} into \texttt{Avalanche}, striving to provide a single end-to-end framework for all continual learning applications.